jasparagus/BrainzMRI/README.md

 ## Group Artists, Albums
-* Goal: Add a checkbox "Group by mbid" that will group each artist by mbid so that variants of the same artist are grouped together.
+* Goal: reduce clutter from near-identical versions of similar (related) tracks and albums, such as deluxe or remasters.
-* Goal: Add checkbox "Group by parent release" that will allow for grouping all variants of the same album by their parent "release" mbid.
-Will only apply on by-album reports.
+* Workflow: add a checkbox "Group Similar Albums, Artists, and Tracks" (or similar) that will group each artist, album (release), and track by its parent (higher-level, per MusicBrainz) mbid so that variants of the same artist, album, and/or track are grouped together.
+This will not modify the raw listen data, but should impact all reports for aggregation purposes.

 ## Listen Deletion
 * Goal: Allow users to delete individual listens from their **ListenBrainz** and/or **Last.fm** history directly from the "Raw Listens" view.